1. Which awards are presented at the Conference Opening and Awards Ceremony?

 2. Where will AFA National Aerospace Award presentations be held?

-Award recipients will be notified if their award will be presented in the Washington, DC, area at the Opening and Award Ceremony held in conjunction with AFA’s 2014 Air & Space Conference and Technology Exposition.
-The award ceremony is scheduled for Monday, September 15, at the Gaylord National Hotel & Convention Center, 201 Waterfront Street, National Harbor, MD 20745.
-By mid-July, AFA will have additional information to advise award recipients regarding attendance.
+Award recipients will be notified if their award will be presented in the Washington, DC, area at the Opening and Award Ceremony held in conjunction with AFA’s 2017 Air, Space & Cyber Conference and Technology Exposition.
+The award ceremony is scheduled for Monday, September 18, at the Gaylord National Resort & Convention Center, 201 Waterfront Street, National Harbor, MD 20745.
+By mid-July 2017, AFA will have additional information for award recipients regarding attendance.

-3. Can award recipients attend the 2014 Air & Space Conference events?
+3. Can award recipients attend the 2017 Air, Space & Cyber Conference events?

-Please note: advanced registration is required so that tickets may be prepared.
+Please note: advance registration is required for all events.
 A photo I.D. is required to pick up tickets at the Conference registration desk.
 Check-in at the award recipient briefing, prior to the Awards Ceremony, is required.

 4. Is there a limit on how many crew or team members may attend the award presentation ceremony?

-No. We encourage all team and crew members to attend the ceremony.
-If your crew or team is larger than 15 people, contact Lynette Cross about how many may be on stage.
-To facilitate this, we ask that a single team or crew member be our point of contact (POC) and keep the AFA Award Staff advised of members attending from their organization.
-Updated information should be e-mailed to Lynette Cross at firstname.lastname@example.org.
+No. AFA encourages all team and crew members to attend the ceremony.
+If your crew or team is larger than 15 people, contact Alex Edgar about how many members are allowed on stage for the presentation.
+To facilitate this, each team or crew should appoint a POC to keep the AFA Award Staff advised of members attending from their organization.
+Updated information should be emailed to Alex Edgar at email@example.com.

 5. What is the best way to handle hotel reservations?

-AFA’s Chairman of the Board, along with various co-presenters, present National Aerospace Awards at the Conference.
-Traditionally included as co-presenters are the Air Force Chief of Staff, the Secretary of the Air Force and MAJCOM Commanders.
+AFA’s Chairman of the Board, along with various DoD senior leaders, present National Aerospace Awards at the conference.

 8. Can unit commanders and supervisors participate in award presentations?

-Presentations are made to award recipients.
-AFA arranges the co-presenters as described in #6 above.
+Presentations are made to award recipients only.
+AFA arranges the co-presenters as described in #7 above.

 9. What is the uniform requirement?

-For the Air Force Anniversary Reception or the Air Force Anniversary Dinner (ticket required): mess dress or black tie, as appropriate.
+For the Air Force Anniversary Reception and Dinner (tickets required):

 10. Does AFA expect award recipients to give acceptance remarks?